 To download PDF click here – Fun and interesting facts(Tortoise’s characteristics and uniqueness)

-Animal Colouring pages -race between tortoise and Rabbit
+Animal Colouring pages -Race between tortoise and Rabbit

 Get ready to bring this classic fable to life with our fun animal colouring page!
 In this exciting scene, the rabbit is speeding ahead of the tortoise in a friendly forest race.
 The road splits the page in two – on one side, there’s a tall tree, a shining sun in the sky, and majestic mountains in the background.
 On the other side of the road, you’ll find blooming flower plants and a grassy meadow, full of natural beauty.